The Illustrious Odyssey of the Hoyt "High Estate" Family

 I proudly trace my lineage back to the esteemed Hoyt family of America, a family with a rich history woven into the foundations of the United States Constitution.
 Our ancestral legacy can be traced from the influential Fundamental Orders of Connecticut, which laid the groundwork for modern democratic governance, to the pivotal role our family played as abolitionist protagonists in Wisconsin, vanguards of the Lincoln republic.
 The governing line of Hoyt includes notable family members: Henry Martyn Hoyt, Governor of Pennsylvania, John Wesley Hoyt, Governor of Wyoming Territory, John Philo Hoyt, Governor of Arizona Territory, William Tecumseh Sherman-Hoyt General of the Army, Senator John H. Sherman-Hoyt Principal Author of Sherman Antitrust Act of 1890, and their ascendant progenitor founding father & deacon in Thomas Hooker’s church, Simon Hoyt.
 Today, the Hoyt family continues to uphold the principles of liberty, justice, and progress, contributing to the ongoing evolution of the modern democratic republic we call home.

-The De Hauteville family traces its roots to the same Normandy & England regions as the traversing ancient noble family, De Haute (aka Fitz Haute) of Metz Lorraine during the time of Holy Roman Emperor Henry IV and William the Conqueror, who established themselves in England.
 Led by Robert Guiscard and his brother Roger, the De Hauteville family of Normandy rose to prominence during the 11th century.
 These ambitious brothers embarked on a conquest that would shape the destiny of Europe.
-The Norman Conquest of England in 1066 marked a significant apex for the De Haute family.
-William the Conqueror, who was of Norman origin, sought to bring Christianity to England.
-The De Haute family arrived during this time and participated in the establishment of monasteries and cathedrals across the country, including the illustrious Canterbury Cathedral.
+Meanwhile, the Norman Conquest of England in 1066 marked a significant apex for the De Haute family.
+William the Conqueror, who was of Norman origin, sought to further Christendom in England.
+The De Haute family arrived during this time and participated in the establishment of monasteries and cathedrals across the country, that includes andvancing the illustrious Canterbury Cathedral.
 The De Hauteville brothers played a pivotal role in the First Crusades, launched in 1095.
 Their military prowess and strategic brilliance were instrumental in the success of the Crusaders.
 The De Hautevilles, alongside other noble families, led campaigns not only in the Levant but also in territories including England and Sicily.

 Normandy - Adobe Stock